Optimal Sharpening of Compensated Comb Decimation Filters: Analysis and Design

 The Scientific World Journal

 Laddomada, Massimiliano; Troncoso Romero, David Ernesto; and Jovanovic Dolecek, Gordana, "Optimal Sharpening of Compensated Comb Decimation Filters: Analysis and Design" (2014).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 151.